learnscripture/learnscripture.net/docs/texts.rst

 * (English+ texts only) First ``./manage.py run_suggestions_analyzers`` then
   ``./manage.py setup_bibleverse_suggestions`` needs to be run, passing the version slug as an argument in both cases.
-(English+ texts only)

 * Test locally, ensure it works as expected.